AdaCore/spark2014/docs/lrm/source/packages.rst

-     be regarded as an update of the most visible encapsulation state abstraction of the ``constituent`` and shall be represented by this encapsulating state with a ``mode_selector`` of In_Out in the Global aspect of the subprogram and as both and ``input`` and and ``output`` in the Depends aspect of the subprogram.
+     be regarded as an update of the most visible encapsulation state abstraction of the ``constituent`` and shall be represented by this encapsulating state with a ``mode_selector`` of In_Out in the Global aspect of the subprogram and as both an ``input`` and an ``output`` in the Depends aspect of the subprogram.
 [The reason for this is that it is not known whether the entire state abstraction is updated or only some of its constituents.]
 This rule does not apply when the most visible encapsulating state abstraction is External Input_Only or Output_Only.
-In this case the state abstraction shall have a ``mode_selector`` of Input for Input_only states and Output for Output_Only states.
-Similarly in the Depends aspect Input_Only states shall be denoted only as ``inputs`` and Output_only states shall be denoted only as ``outputs``.
+In this case the state abstraction shall have a ``mode_selector`` of Input for Input_Only states and Output for Output_Only states.
+Similarly in the Depends aspect Input_Only states shall be denoted only as ``inputs`` and Output_Only states shall be denoted only as ``outputs``.

 .. centered:: **Examples**